cortexlabs/cortex/README.md

 url: http://***.amazonaws.com/text/generator
 ```

+Cortex will automatically launch more replicas if the load increases and spin down replicas if there is unused capacity.

 <br>

 ### Step 4: Serve real-time predictions

-Once you have your endpoint, you can make requests:
+Once you have your endpoint, you can make requests.

 ```bash
 $ curl http://***.amazonaws.com/text/generator \